lluppesms/dadabase.net8.function/README.md

-# .NET 8 Function Dad Joke API Example
+# Lyle's Dad-A-Base Function Example

 Where does a geeky Dad store all of his Dad jokes?
 In a dad-a-base, of course!